Kenny-Hui/HK_ATS/README.md

 station = 1
 ```
 ### [system]
 The system section defines different security system.
+**overspeedPanel** - PanelIndicator to activate when overspeeding
+**idletimerexceedPanel** PanelIndicator to activate when the timer exceeds the vigilance device's time limit
-**speedlimit** - define the speedlimit in km/h, -1 means theres no speed limit
+**speedlimit** - define the speedlimit in km/h, -1 for no speed limit
 **limitspeed** - Whether to stop the train from accelerating beyond the speedlimit
 0 = No action will be taken
-1 = Set Power Notch to 0
+1 = Cut off power
 2 = Apply emergency brake until the train fully stops

 #### Example:
 ```
 [system]
+; Panel Indicator on overspeed and Vigilance Timeout overspeedPanel = 201 idletimerexceedPanel = 100

 ; Speedlimit is 70 km/h
 speedlimit = 70

 ; Apply EMG brake until the train fully stops, if the train exceeded 70 km/h limitspeed = 2
 ```